top of page

 We are excited to announce our partnership with the Lake Placid Center for the Arts to present the

-2023 John C. Bogle Roundtable Series.
+2024 John C. Bogle Roundtable Series.

-Each Roundtable will be held at
+Each Roundtable will be held at the:

 THE JOHN C. BOGLE ADIRONDACK ROUNDTABLE SCHEDULE